MI 529 Advisor Plan (MAP) operational specific FAQs

 Does a 529 plan affect financial aid?

 Assets in accounts owned by a dependent student or one of their parents are considered parental assets on the FAFSA.
-When a school calculates the student's expected family contribution (EFC), a maximum of 5.64% of parental assets are counted.
-This is quite favorable compared to other student assets, which are counted at 20%.
-Higher EFC means less financial aid.
+When a school calculates the student's Student Aid Index (SAI), previously called the Expected Family Contribution (EFC), a maximum of 5.64% of parental assets are counted.
+This is quite favorable compared to other student assets, which are counted at 20%.* Higher SAI typically means less financial aid.

-Being the account owner or beneficiary of an account may adversely affect the ability to receive financial aid or other benefits under government programs or from a school.
+Being the account owner or beneficiary of an account may adversely affect the ability to receive financial aid or other benefits under government programs or from a school (consult with your clients about financial-aid eligibility).

-Is financial aid impacted if the 529 plan is held by a grandparent or anyone else?
+Is financial aid impacted if the 529 plan is held by a grandparent?

 What if the beneficiary does not attend college?